-The jellies also exhibit some amount of salt exclusions, evidenced by the lack of sulfate peak in the spectra.
+The jellies also exhibit some amount of salt exclusion, evidenced by the lack of sulfate peak in the spectra.
 In liquid water, the normalized amplitude of the sulfate peak can be used as a rough proxy for total salinity, as the sulfate concentration has a well-defined relationship with the total salinity of the water [9].
 If this same relation between sulfate peak amplitude, sulfate concentration and total salinity holds in jellies, these results suggest that jellies are able to exclude salts and maintain an osmotic gradient with the surrounding seawater.
-It is also possible, although unlikely, that jellies have a mechanism that excludes just the sulfate and not the other salts commonly found in sea water.